 - Rose: For obvious reasons, the goddess Venus is associated with rose for its symbolism of beauty, vitality, life, passion and love.

 - Palm: Because of Venus’ themes of fertility and growth it is associated with the palm because this tree is considered a symbol of fertility too.
 Also, the palm spreads out like a star, and the orbit pattern of Venus can be traced in a perfect pentagram.

 - Rowan: Continuing with the pentagram orbit pattern of Venus, the rowan is also a carrier of the pentagram on the underside of its berries.
 This reinforces the theme of perfecting balance and unifying harmonies.

 - Apple: Also a carrier of the pentagram, and so affiliated with Venus, the apple also beams with symbolism of love, romance, beauty and an appreciation of art, poetry and beauty.
 Also symbolic of fertility and nourishment.

 - Lily: Because of its connotations of purity, cleansing and loveliness, the lily is a perfect match to the goddess aspects of Venus.

-Miscellany associations with Venus and further Venus symbol meaning
+Miscellaneous Associations with Venus and further Venus Symbol Meaning